 What Is a Letter of Intent?

-To play off the name, a letter of intent is about stating your intentions to work for a particular company.
+To play off the name, a letter of intent (also sometimes called a letter of interest) is about stating your intentions to work for a particular company.
 There may be a specific role you (or the employer) has in mind, but more often you’re interested in tossing your name into the hat for any opportunities an organization may offer.